zchee/golang-wiki/Modules.md

    * `replace example.com/some/dependency => example.com/some/dependency v1.2.3`
 * `replace` also can be used to inform the go tooling of the relative or absolute on-disk location of modules in a multi-module project, such as:
    * `replace example.com/project/foo => ../foo`
-* **Note**: in general, you can specify a version to the left of the `=>` in a replace directive, but typically it is less sensitive to change if you omit that (e.g., as done in the examples above).
+* In general, you have the option of specifying a version to the left of the `=>` in a replace directive, but typically it is less sensitive to change if you omit that (e.g., as done in all of the `replace` examples above).
+* **Note**: a `require` directive is needed even when doing a `replace`.
+For example, you cannot do `replace foo => ../foo` without a corresponding `require` for `foo`.
+(If you are not sure what version to use in the `require` directive, you can often use `v0.0.0` such as `require foo v0.0.0`; see [#26241](https://golang.org/issue/26241)).
-* See the [tip documentation](https://tip.golang.org/cmd/go/#hdr-Edit_go_mod_from_tools_or_scripts) for more details.
+* See the ['go mod edit' documentation](https://golang.org/cmd/go/#hdr-Edit_go_mod_from_tools_or_scripts) for more details.
-* [github.com/rogpeppe/gohack](https://github.com/rogpeppe/gohack) makes these types of workflows much easier.
+* [github.com/rogpeppe/gohack](https://github.com/rogpeppe/gohack) makes these types of workflows much easier, especially if your goal is to have mutable checkouts of dependencies of a module.
 See the [repository](https://github.com/rogpeppe/gohack) or the immediately prior FAQ for an overview.
+* See the next FAQ for the details of using `replace` to work entirely outside of VCS.

 ### Can I work entirely outside of VCS on my local filesystem?

 Yes.
 VCS is not required.

-This is very simple if you have a single module you want to edit at a time, and you can place the file tree containing the single `go.mod` in a convenient location.
+This is very simple if you have a single module you want to edit at a time outside of VCS (and you either have only one module in total, or if the other modules reside in VCS).
+In this case, you can place the file tree containing the single `go.mod` in a convenient location.
+Your `go build`, `go test` and similar commands will work even if your single module is outside of VCS (without requiring any use of `replace` in your `go.mod`).

 If you want to have multiple inter-related modules on your local disk that you want to edit at the same time, then `replace` directives are one approach.
 Here is a sample `go.mod` that uses a `replace` with a relative path to point the `hello` module at the on-disk location of the `goodbye` module (without relying on any VCS):